devinluo27/NeRF-101-Doc/README.md

 NeRF-Pytorch can take in several different types of scenes as input (refer to the different `load_{data type}.py` files in the repo).
 We only dealt with loading synthetic data.
 The synthetic data we used was created by Chandradeep in Blender.

+You can run the NeRF pytorch code to generate the neural field models using either a CUDA compatible GPU or on Brown's CCV's high performance computer Oscar.
+The steps to using Oscar are detailed below in this document.

 ## Batch Script Command
 `python run_nerf.py --config configs/<config-file>.txt`